What is blue rubber bleb nevus syndrome?

 At Boston Children's, testing and diagnosis of children with blue rubber bleb nevus syndrome is coordinated through the Vascular Anomalies Center.
 Test results help clinicians and surgeons develop a plan of care and treatment tailored to your child's individual medical needs.

-The Vascular Anomalies Center (VAC) at Boston Children's Hospital brings together specialists from across the hospital to take a coordinated approach in caring for children with blue rubber bleb nevus syndrome.
+The Vascular Anomalies Center (VAC) brings together specialists from across the hospital to take a coordinated approach in caring for children with blue rubber bleb nevus syndrome.
 Depending on an individual child's needs, this could include:

 - blood transfusions and iron supplementation to treat anemia caused by gastrointestinal bleeding